Need a good substitute for orange juice? Here are 18 ingredients you can use to replace orange juice in a pinch, plus 4 delicious recipes!

 To use tamarind paste as an orange juice substitute, reconstitute 1 tablespoon of the paste with 1 tablespoon of water in a one-to-one ratio, plus a tablespoon or two of sugar or sweetener.

-Apple cider vinegar mixed with sugar makes a great substitute for orange juice in an orange chicken recipe.
+Apple cider vinegar mixed with sugar makes a great substitute in an orange chicken recipe.

 Mix equal parts vinegar and water to the required amount of liquid for the dish.
 Then add in some sugar or sweetener to taste.